Jack A. Roth: Tumor suppressor gene therapy (p53)

 Beginning in the 1990s, Roth and collaborators developed retroviral and adenoviral vectors expressing wild-type p53 and conducted early clinical trials delivering p53 to human tumors.
 He was principal investigator for the first tumor-suppressor gene therapy clinical trials approved by the NIH Recombinant DNA Advisory Committee and the U.S. Food and Drug Administration.
 These trials evaluated intratumoral Ad-p53 (INGN 201 / Advexin) in lung and head-and-neck cancers and provided mechanistic and early efficacy evidence, including induction of p53-regulated apoptotic pathways and tumor regression when combined with radiotherapy.

 While adenoviral p53 constructs evaluated by Roth and collaborators formed part of the scientific basis for later commercialization efforts, the first regulatory approval for an adenoviral p53 product (Gendicine) occurred in China in 2003; Roth's clinical development work in the United States was influential in establishing feasibility and proof-of-principle for p53 replacement strategies.

 Systemic nanoparticle gene delivery (TUSC2/FUS1)

 Roth led preclinical and clinical development of systemic nanoparticle-mediated delivery of tumor suppressor genes, notably TUSC2 (FUS1).
 A Phase I trial of intravenously delivered TUSC2 nanoparticles in patients with advanced non-small cell lung cancer demonstrated uptake by tumors, expression in tumor tissue, and downstream pathway effects with acceptable safety—providing the first clinical evidence for systemic nanoparticle gene delivery in lung cancer.

 Subsequent work from Roth's team has shown that TUSC2 delivery can modulate the tumor immune microenvironment and synergize with immune checkpoint blockade and targeted agents.

 Translational programs and SPORE leadership

 Roth has been a leader in institutional and national translational initiatives.
 He has been co-principal investigator on major National Cancer Institute programs, including an NCI Lung Cancer Specialized Programs of Research Excellence (SPORE), and has headed multidisciplinary teams integrating genomics, biomarker discovery, and early clinical trials.

+Non-Invasive Treatment of Stage I Non-small Cell Lung Cancer

+Roth and colleagues' STARS trials found SABR non-inferior to surgery for overall and progression-free survival in operable stage IA NSCLC, offering a less toxic option without compromising survival, though its role versus surgery needs confirmation via randomized trial.